This post may contain affiliate links. Please see my disclosure policy for details.

 There were lots of broken staircases, crumbling foundations, overgrow from thorny plants, broken glass everywhere.
 So, I admired it from the entrance, entered around the back, and just looked up from the bottom floor.

 The whole time I was here, I was majorly creeped out though.
 I have an active imagination and my heart was thumping like mad!
 It was like a maze, so be careful as you wander about.

 Is Dunmore House really haunted?

-I have looked at some ghost hunter type videos to see if there has been any sightings or resident ghosts but I didn’t see anything.
+I have looked at some ghost hunter-type videos to see if there have been any sightings or resident ghosts but I didn’t see anything.
 I’m not sure if I’m disappointed by that or not.